-Gretchen has over 15 years of experience in workforce development.
-Since joining Maher & Maher in 2007, she has supported a number of the firm’s key projects for the federal government; state and regional organizations, and other clients in the workforce development and education spheres.
-She serves as a subject matter expert on projects related to industry sector strategies; career pathways development; regional development strategic planning and implementation; workforce system assessment and improvement strategies; social network mapping; and program and system alignment efforts among workforce development, economic development, and education partners.
-Her experience includes facilitating and supporting partners around the design, implementation, and scaling of innovative workforce development approaches that span ground-level service delivery enhancement to high-level policy solutions development.
+Gretchen has 20 years of experience in workforce development.
+Since joining Maher & Maher in 2007, she has supported a number of the firm’s key projects for the federal government, states and regions, community colleges, and other clients.
+She serves as a subject matter expert on projects related to industry sector strategies, career pathways development, collaborative regional strategic planning and implementation, and service delivery and customer flow assessment and redesign.
+Her experience includes facilitating and supporting partners around the design and implementation of innovative workforce development approaches that span ground-level service delivery enhancement to high-level policy solutions development.

 Prior to joining Maher & Maher, Gretchen worked for the U.S. Department of Labor’s Employment and Training Administration (ETA), first in San Francisco and later in Washington, D.C.
 In increasingly-senior positions, she provided support for a wide variety of grantee coaching, technical assistance, training, and peer learning efforts, including the Welfare-to-Work formula and competitive grant programs, the High-Growth Job Training initiative, and other demonstration grant programs.
 For ETA, she also performed regulatory and policy development related to Welfare-to-Work, Workforce Investment Act, and Wagner-Peyser programs.

-Gretchen holds a Bachelor of Arts degree in Religion from Smith College, and has completed coursework at George Mason University toward a Master of Fine Arts degree in creative writing.
+Gretchen holds a Bachelor of Arts degree in religion from Smith College, and has completed coursework at George Mason University toward a Master of Fine Arts degree in creative writing.
+She resides in Connecticut.